Andrejkf/solution_advanced_lane_finding/report_template.md

 All that said, I defined the following functions:
 * hls_wyMask(). (cell 27 Jupyter notebook).
 Used to apply a color white-yellow mask in HLS_color_space while keeping threshold values from project 1.
-* hsv_wyMask(): (cell 28 jupyter notebook).
+* hsv_wyMask(): (cell 28 Jupyter notebook).
 Used to apply a color white-yellow mask in HSV_color_space.
-* gray_binary(): (cell 29 jupyter notebook).
+* gray_binary(): (cell 29 Jupyter notebook).
 Used to get a binary thresholded image from images im grayscale.
 I tried using global  histogram equalization but I did not included in this pipeline.
-* hls_channel_binary(): (cell 30 jupyter notebook).
+* hls_channel_binary(): (cell 30 Jupyter notebook).
 Used to apply binary threshold to S or L channel of image in HSL color space.
 * abs_sobel_thresh():  (cell 32 jupyter notebook).
 Used to apply sobel gradients in X or Y direction using cv2.Sobel to gray images.
-* mag_thresh():  (cell 33 jupyter notebook).
+* mag_thresh():  (cell 33 Jupyter notebook).
 Used to apply Sobel L2 norm using cv2.Sobel to gray images.
 * dir_threshold():  (cell 34 jupyter notebook).
 Used to apply Sobel directional threshold using cv2.Sobel to gray images.
-* binary_threshold():  (cell 37 jupyter notebook).
+* binary_threshold():  (cell 37 Jupyter notebook).
 Used to generate the combined binary thresholded image.
 An image to ilustrate the process is shown below:

 <br/> ![alt text][image4]